QA-Exercise/WebdriverIO/README.md

 1. Under your repo settings -> collaborators, grant Read access to @QA-Exercise.

 ### What we look for
-1.Test Data - Don't use same data over and over again.
+1. Test Data - Don't use same data over and over again.
 Use FakerJS to generate random test data for names, emails, phone numbers.
-1.Step-Definitions - Try to create reusable step definitions.
+1. Step-Definitions - Try to create reusable step definitions.
 Use [parameterization](https://github.com/cucumber/cucumber-expressions#readme) when possible.
-1.Features - Use Scenario as well as Scenario Outline with data table.
+1. Features - Use Scenario as well as Scenario Outline with data table.
-1.Page-Objects - DO NOT make your selectors too generic.
+1. Page-Objects - DO NOT make your selectors too generic.